 How Not to Store Water

 In an emergency survival situation, you may be tempted to store water in any available container.
-However, when you can plan for emergency water storage, your water storage options can be better defined consider these emergency water supplies.
+However, when you can plan for emergency water storage, your water storage options can be better defined.
 Let's start with what not to store water in:

 Any containers that can not be sealed tightly are not a good choice for water storage as contaminants may easily enter the container.
 While glass bottles are easily cleaned and may seal well, their break-ability and weight make them less desirable for emergency water storage use.
 Obviously, you would not intentionally store water in any container that previously held a toxic substance.
 Such substances can not be adequately cleaned from the walls of the container.
 If you don't know what was in a particular container - it should not be used.
 The biggest problem with plastic milk cartons is their inability to be resealed, plus they are difficult to clean and break down over time.